andrew/ultimate-awesome/README.md

 - [awesome-dutch-open-hardware](https://github.com/delftopenhardware/awesome-dutch-open-hardware) - Non-comprehensive list of projects and resources related to open hardware.
 - [dereks-awesome-list](https://github.com/derekmurawsky/dereks-awesome-list) - Derek's List of Awesome Stuff.
 - [awesome-react-native](https://github.com/DeSmart/awesome-react-native) - List of awesome: bulletproof components, articles, tutorials and other things related to React Native ecosystem.
+- [awesome-freelance-developer-resources](https://github.com/digital-marketing-engineer/awesome-freelance-developer-resources) - This repository is a curated list of resources for freelance developers.
+If you want to become freelance web developer, freelance app developer,  be sure to check our guide.
 - [awesome-css](https://github.com/dmitry/awesome-css) - A collection of awesome CSS libraries, tools, frameworks and software.
 - [awesome-gis](https://github.com/elasticlabs/awesome-gis) - A curated list of awesome resources on GIS data and software.
+- [awesome-android-complete-reference](https://github.com/eric-erki/awesome-android-complete-reference) - Awesome Android references for everything like best practices, performance optimization, etc.
+- [awesome-docker](https://github.com/eric-erki/awesome-docker) - 🐳 A curated list of Docker resources and projects.
+- [-awesome-jupyter](https://github.com/eric-erki/-awesome-jupyter) - A curated list of awesome Jupyter projects, libraries and resources.
+- [awesome-robotic-tooling](https://github.com/eric-erki/awesome-robotic-tooling) - Robotic resources and tools for professional robotic development with ROS in C++ and Python.
 - [awesome-resources](https://github.com/ERNI-Academy/awesome-resources) - Awesome resources for developing projects.
 - [FOSS-software](https://github.com/EvokeMadness/FOSS-software) - Free and/or open source software I use on a weekly basis as an open source CAD technician and daily Linux user.
 - [data-engineering-collection](https://github.com/exajobs/data-engineering-collection) -  A collection of awesome software, libraries, Learning Tutorials, documents, books, resources and interesting stuff about Big Data Science & Engineering.